 Starting school We would like you to visit our school with your child to have a look around and speak to staff.
 If other professionals are already involved, a meeting may be held to discuss your child's needs, share strategies used and ensure provision is put in place before your child starts.
 If possible, we would ask for supporting documents to be sent to us from professionals/other provisions, to support the transition.
 We may visit your child if he or she is attending another provision.
-We may suggest writing a plan of action to help your child to settle more easily.
-Within school and leaving school We recognise that 'moving on' can be difficult for a child with SEND and take steps to ensure that any transition is as smooth as possible.
+We may suggest writing a plan of action to help your child to settle more easily. leaving school Whe recognise that 'moving on' can be difficult for a child with SEND and take steps to ensure that any sition is as smooth as possible.
 If your child is moving to another school: We can contact the new school's SENDCo to pass on any special arrangements or support that need to be made for your child.
 We will make sure that all records about your child are passed on as soon as possible.
-We arrange a meeting with the SENDCo from the new school to discuss and pass on relevant information and documentation.
-When moving classes in school: Information and relevant documents will be passed onto the new class teacher and a 'handover' meeting with the previous and new teacher will take place.
+We arrange a meeting with the SENDCo from the new school to discuss and pass on relevant information and documentation. en moving classes in school: Information and relevant documents will be passed onto the new class teacher and a 'handover' meeting with the previous and new teacher will take place.
 If your child would be helped by a book, or other resource to support them understand moving on, then it may be made for them.
 There will be an opportunity for children to meet their new teacher and other adults who will be working with them and to see their new classroom.
-In Year 5 (in the Summer term): Children with EHC Plans and Pupil Funding Agreements will have a 'transition review' of their progress and needs which will be an opportunity to discuss appropriate high school options.
-In Year 6: The SENDCo from the high school attends the EHC review meetings.
+Year 5 (in the Summer term): Children with EHC Plans and Pupil Funding Agreements will have a 'transition review' of their progress and needs which will be an opportunity to discuss appropriate high school options.
+Year 6: The SENDCo from the high school attends the EHC review meetings.
 We arrange extra transition visits for your child to become familiar with their new surroundings.
 In some cases, staff from the new school will visit your child in this school.

 Joining mid-year If your child is planning on moving to our school: We invite you to visit the school with your child to have a look around and speak to staff.
 If other professionals are involved with the child, a meeting of all the professionals may be held to discuss your child's needs, share strategies used and ensure provision is put in place before your child starts: (1) We may put 'settling in' strategies in place.
 (2) If your child has moved to our school without a transition: We will contact the previous school to arrange for transfer of information as soon as is possible.
-(2) If your child has moved to our school without a transition: We will contact the previous school to arrange for transfer of information as soon as is possible.
-Your child will be monitored and any necessary additional support will be discussed with the class teacher and other relevant professionals.
+Your child will be monitored and any necessary additional support will be discussed with the class teacher and other relevant professionals. teacher and other relevant professionals.